lindenb/jvarkit/docs/WGSCoveragePlotter.md

 Usage: wgscoverageplotter [options] Files
   Options:
     --clip, --cap
-      Don't allow coverage to be greater than 'max-depth' in the SVG file.
+      Don't show coverage to be greater than 'max-depth' in the SVG file.
       Default: false
     --dimension
       Image Dimension.